evenuto/pi-camera-fun/doc/Readme.md

-This directory is for all documentation related to the project
+This folder will hold all documentation related to the projects.